foundersandcoders/oauth-workshop/step2.md

 6. **Add "keys" to your gitignore**.
 NEVER PUSH YOUR KEYS TO GITHUB! :scream:

+7. Change the `BASE_URL` variable in your `config.env` to `https`, instead of `http`.

-7. Push your latest changes to github....yes the only thing that you have changed is that you added "keys" to your gitignore.
+8. Push your latest changes to github....yes the only thing that you have changed is that you added "keys" to your gitignore.
 But never forget this step :fire:.

+If you start your server now, and try to go to `http://localhost:3000`, this won't work.
+You're on https now :tada:.

 On to [step 3](./step3.md)